 Also in 2021, in the area of Cuba, The Ecoparque do Alentejo Central, the river beach and a nautical center should be open.
 In this eco-park near the dam of Albergaria dos Fusos there will also be a mountain biking center, a service area for motorhomes, a birding tower and an eatery.

-Close to the fortified city of Estremoz, in Serra d'Ossa a new route of footbridges is being built and should be inaugurated by the end of 2020.
+Close to the fortified city of Estremoz, in Serra d'Ossa a new route of footbridges is being built.
 The wooden walkways will be about 350 meters and it will be possible along some trails, to see markers from when hermit monks made this mountain their home.

 Good news for cycling lovers is that, along the Alentejo and Ribatejo, there will be over 3,000 kilometers of cyclable paths.
 The 'Cycling Alentejo and Ribatejo' project is also expected to be completed by the end of 2020.
 In total, the two regions will have 1,369 km of mountain bike, 931km of road and 805 km of gravel (unpaved) roads.